 African-Americans Are More Likely to Suffer from High Blood Pressure

-High blood pressure is more common in Blacks than in Whites, Asians or Hispanic individuals, according to the CDC.
+High blood pressure is more common in Blacks than in Whites, Asians or Latinx individuals, says the CDC.

 Most of Our Sodium Comes from Packaged Foods